After you have learned the rules, open your trust account. Here are some helpful forms:

 After your Trust Account has been opened for one month, you need to make it a habit to reconcile your Trust Account.
 And then reconcile your Trust Account every month thereafter.
 Check out the Practice Resource Institute for templates, spreadsheets, and helpful information to make trust reconciliation fast and simple.

-PRI provides Excel Templates to use for monthly Trust Accounting compliance with The Florida Bar Rules.
+LegalFuel provides documents and forms to use for monthly Trust Accounting compliance with The Florida Bar Rules.
 There are three workbooks.
 All three are required for compliant trust accounting procedures, and each has its own built-in instructions on usage.
 Additionally, there is a PDF document providing instructions about where and how to save these templates when downloading them to your computer so they are available year after year.

 Here are some other helpful resources to help you keep your Trust Account in compliance with the Rules Regulating The Florida Bar.